 Sensitive kids not only try and study their environment but also continually evaluate themselves and keep their emotions in check.
 If they feel they have done a mistake they don’t hesitate to admit it and they always appreciate others for small acts.

-- Highly sensitive kids with their heart, as they sympathize others.
+- Highly sensitive kids think with their heart, as they sympathize with others.
 Logic doesn’t apply.

 - These children prefer to be alone, and spend more time by themselves.

 - They work hard to ensure that they are perfect in their work.

 - They trust their instinct while making a decision.

 - Sensitive kids have a keen sense of observation and understand people well.

 - They love animals.

 - They ask a lot of questions.

 - These kids do not like horror movies.